Propaganda model: The Anti-Chomsky Reader

 Herman and Chomsky have asserted that the media "is not a solid monolith" but that it represents a debate between powerful interests while ignoring perspectives that challenge the "fundamental premises" of all these interests.
 For instance, during the Vietnam War there was disagreement among the media over tactics, but the broader issue of the legality and legitimacy of the war was ignored (see Coverage of "enemy" countries).
-Additionally, Chomsky has said that while the media are against corruption, they are not against society legally empowering corporate interests which is a reflection of the powerful interests that the model would predict.
+Chomsky has said that while the media are against corruption, they are not against society legally empowering corporate interests which is a reflection of the powerful interests that the model would predict.
 The authors have also said that the model does not seek to address "the effects of the media on the public" which might be ineffective at shaping public opinion.
 Edward Herman has said "critics failed to comprehend that the propaganda model is about how the media work, not how effective they are".